 - Chapter 11, bankruptcy

 Employment income – If you, your spouse or dependents gets or loses a job then your paycheck withholding should be adjusted to account for the increased or decreased income.
-Even if you start a part-time job or side business you need to ensure that you are withholding sufficient taxes, or face a stiff payment and penalty when you file your taxes.
+Even if you start a part-time job or side business you need to ensure that you are withholding sufficient taxes or paying estimated taxes., or face a stiff payment and penalty when you file your taxes.

 Itemized deductions – If there are going to be significant changes in the amount of itemized deductions or tax credits you can claim, then make sure you adjust your withholding.
 Itemized deductions include: